 The economic, tribal, and community impacts of the SEAK salmon fisheries under the PST have been analyzed in a few relatively recent publications (Conrad and Thynes 2023, Nichols 2021, McDowell Group 2019, Gislason et al. 2017, and TCW Economics 2010).
-This Section contains the available economic information from ADF&G, CFEC, tribal information provided by Central Council of Tlingit and Haida Indian Tribes of Alaska, and other economic and community information available from other sources, such as white papers, comment letters, newspaper articles, and other published sources.
+This Section contains the available economic information from ADF&G, the State's Commercial Fisheries Entry Commission (CFEC), tribal information provided by Central Council of Tlingit and Haida Indian Tribes of Alaska, and other economic and community information available from other sources, such as white papers, comment letters, newspaper articles, and other published sources (ALFA and ATA 2022).

-Of relevance to this analysis is Executive Order 12898, Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations (February 11, 1994) supplemented by Executive Order 14096, Revitalizing Our Nation's Commitment to Environmental Justice for All (April 21, 2023), which directs federal agencies, as appropriate and consistent with applicable law to: identify, analyze, and address disproportionate and adverse human health and environmental effects (including risks) and hazards of Federal activities, including those related to climate change and cumulative impacts of environmental and other burdens on communities with environmental justice concerns.
-Section 6 of this EIS, paired with effects discussed in Section 5, provide information and perspectives on the range of alternatives and their effects on SEAK communities, with specific information provided in Section 6 on tribal and rural communities, which provide a first step in addressing E.O.
-12898 and E.O.
-14096.
+Of relevance to this analysis is EO 12898, Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations (February 11, 1994) supplemented by EO 14096, Revitalizing Our Nation's Commitment to Environmental Justice for All (April 21, 2023), which directs federal agencies, as appropriate and consistent with applicable law to: identify, analyze, and address disproportionate and adverse human health and environmental effects (including risks) and hazards of Federal activities, including those related to climate change and cumulative impacts of environmental and other burdens on communities with environmental justice concerns.
+Section 6 of this EIS, paired with effects discussed in Section 5, provide information and perspectives on the range of alternatives and their effects on SEAK communities, with specific information provided in Section 6 on tribal and rural communities, which provide a key step in addressing EO 12898 and EO 14096.